List of Desperate Housewives characters: Albert Goldfine

 Dr. Albert Goldfine (Sam Lloyd) is hailed as the number one marriage counsellor in Fairview.
 Rex and Bree begin seeing him in the second episode of Season 1, "Ah, But Underneath".
 During appointments, Bree frequently makes small talk with Dr. Goldfine, and during a private session, she fixes a loose a button on his jacket.
 Goldfine becomes captivated by her domesticity and later asks Rex if he has ever thanked Bree for the things she does around the house, to Rex's chagrin.
 In episode "Love Is in the Air", he encourages Bree to ask Rex about his true sexual feelings, refusing to divulge Rex's desire for domination despite being flustered by Bree's openness about her love of sex.
 He returns in the second season when Bree needs advice regarding her feelings about being widowed and about her relationship with George Williams.
 When George finds out that Goldfine has been advising Bree to take their relationship slowly, he lies in wait for Goldfine, slamming his head into a concrete barrier and throwing him over a bridge.
 Goldfine survives and informs Bree his attacker had a blue bike.
-When Bree recalls she had seen George with a blue bike earlier that day, she realize the depths of George's obsession with her.

 Ida Greenberg

 Ida Greenberg (Pat Crawford Brown) is a neighbor on Wisteria Lane, who is close friends with Mrs. McCluskey.
 She first appears in the episode, "Come In, Stranger", as a neighbor at the watch-meeting complaining that somebody was watching her whenever she took a shower.
-In season two, Ida has a drinking problem, but that ends because, when she asks for God to end her alcoholism, her bottle is shot due to an event taking place at Mike's house, and she quits.
+She is shown to struggle with alcoholism.
 When Mike awakes from his coma, Ida's nephew, Dr. Lee Craig (Terry Bozeman), tells her about this, and she starts spreading the news around Wisteria Lane.
-In season four, Ida has gotten back to drinking.
 When a neighborhood meeting is done for elections of the street president, Ida objects against Bob and Lee, not because of their fountain, but because they are gay.
-During the tornado warning, she takes cover in Mrs. McCluskey's basement with the Scavos, but she dies sacrificing herself to save Lynette's children and husband.
+During the tornado warning, she takes cover in Mrs. McCluskey's basement with the Scavo's, but she dies sacrificing herself to save Lynette's children and husband.
 After her death, it is revealed that Ida was a professional baseball player during World War II.
 Her ashes are scattered by Lynette and Mrs. McCluskey at a baseball field where she had her glory days.